leomcelroy/fab-notes/README.md

 ### 1: Download your debugger

 I use `openocd` which seems to work well on Macs.
-To install this on mac you can run
+To install this on Mac you can run

 ```
 brew install openocd